 9.1: Social Interactions

-- Unclear whether this product supports interactions between trusted users and/or students.
+- Unclear whether this product supports interactions between trusted users.

 - Unclear whether users can interact with untrusted users, including strangers and/or adults.

-- Unclear whether profile information is shared for social interactions.
+- Unclear whether profile information must be shared for social interactions.

 9.2: Data Visibility

-- Unclear whether this product displays personal information publicly.
+- Unclear whether personal information can be displayed publicly.

 9.3: Monitor and Review